Geometry of weighted Lorentz-Finsler manifolds II: A splitting theorem: Weighted Finsler spacetimes

 \begin{definition}[$\ez$-range] Given $N \in (-\infty,0] \cup [n,+\infty]$, we will consider $\ez \in \R$ in the following \emph{$\ez$-range}:

 The associated constant $c =c(N,\ez)$ is defined as

 \end{definition}

 Note that $\ez=1$ is admissible only for $N \in [n,+\infty)$ and $\ez=0$ is always admissible.
-Using the $\ez$-range, we can unify some results for constant and variable curvature bounds into a single framework.
+By the $\ez$-range, we can unify results for constant and variable curvature bounds into a single framework.
 See \cite{LMO} for singularity theorems and \cite{LMO2} for comparison theorems.

 A Laplacian comparison theorem with $\ez$-range was established in \cite{LMO2} as follows.
 Given $z \in M$ and any maximizing timelike geodesic $\eta:[0,T) \lra M$ with $\eta(0)=z$, the function $u(x):=d(z,x)$ satisfies $-\td u(x) \in \Omega_x^*$ for $x \in \eta((0,T))$ and hence $\Lap(-u)(x)$ as in \eqref{eq:Lap} is well-defined.
 We define the \emph{$\Psi$-Laplacian} (or the \emph{weighted Laplacian}) of $-u$ by